TimPietrusky/atelier/docs/conventions.md

 - ReactFlow Controls and MiniMap live in the app header; entire app wrapped with `ReactFlowProvider`.
 - **Single handle rule (CRITICAL)**: Each node has exactly ONE input handle and ONE output handle.
 NEVER add multiple input or output handles to make users choose between them.
 The backend/engine resolves what data to use based on connected node types.
 Keep UX simple.
 - **Inspector panel** (left panel):
-  - Opens ONLY when clicking the gear icon in a node header (not on node body click).
+  - Opens via gear icon in node header; toggles on repeat click.
-  - Clicking the gear icon again toggles/closes the panel.
+  - Panel width: 320px default (280-600px), persisted in sessionStorage.
-  - Panel width defaults to 320px (min: 280px, max: 600px), persisted in sessionStorage.
+  - Overlays canvas (no viewport shift).
-  - Panels overlay the canvas; no automatic viewport shifting (keeps UX simple).
+  - **Modes**: `PromptInspector`, `ImageInspector` (edit node), `ExecutionInspector` (view persistent metadata, read-only).
-  - **Future enhancement**: To shift viewport when panels open, use `reactFlowInstance.setViewport()` with delta-based x-offset converted to flow coordinates (`screenShift / viewport.zoom`), and `{ duration: 300 }` for smooth animation.
+  - Custom events for cross-component communication (`metadata-selected` → opens inspector with persistent metadata from result).
 - Image node:
   - Model selector includes edit models.
   - Image upload: available via inspector panel "upload image" button OR by clicking the empty image skeleton in the node.